matt-dray/londonmapbot/README.md

 3. Generate an [OpenStreetMap](https://www.openstreetmap.org/) URL for that location.
 4. Post the image and URL to Mastodon using [{rtoot}](https://schochastics.github.io/rtoot).

 The bot was built originally for Twitter as [@londonmapbot](https://www.twitter.com/londonmapbot) using the [{rtweet}](https://docs.ropensci.org/rtweet/) package.
-Posts to Twitter have stopped as of May 2023 due to changes in the Twitter API terms of service.
+Posts to Twitter stopped in May 2023 due to changes in the API terms of service.
+You can [see an older version of the repo](https://github.com/matt-dray/londonmapbot/tree/65aa64722c475fc9bda274c49674cd66ff695b4b) from before the Twitter-related code was removed.

 ## How